 The fabric of the armrests ripped under Dylis' stubby nails, wadding escaping the tears in small chunks of fluffy yellow-white.
 Dylis' breathing had sped up and it took her three deep inhales to calm it back down again.

-Sayer left her in peace, only watching.
+Sayer didn't comment, only watching.
 'You better be as good a fighter as you think you are,' she signed as it seemed Dylis wasn't about to rush up and beat the nearest soldier bloody with the armchair, 'because we'll be out playing demon bait at sunrise and the Colonel himself has promised to lead us.'